MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-collaboration.md

 > [!div class="mx-imgBorder"]
 > ![Files tab in Teams app](media/teams-files-tab.png "Files tab in Teams app")

    3.2 **View Selection**: Select an entity to see the list of available views in Dynamics 365 Customer Engagement app.
-When you select a view, it will be pinned as a tab.
+Once you've picked a view, select **Save**.

    > [!div class="mx-imgBorder"]
    > ![Select a view](media/teams-select-view.png "Select an view")